 That is if C-USA decides to move on from beIN Sports next year.

 For all the flack that the network gets, I’ve never had complaints with the broadcast itself.
-On the rare occasions I’ve been able to to tune in to beIN, I’ve always come away pleased with how knowledgeable the commentators are about the conference.
+On the rare occasions, I’ve been able to tune in to beIN, I’ve always come away pleased with how knowledgeable the commentators are about the conference.

 For at least one more year, fans of C-USA may have to go through the process of searching rigorously for a network that’s quickly fading to black on American TV sets.